doxout/anydb-sql/README.md

 Read about [joins and subobjects](#joins-and-subobjects) to see how you can use subtables with `selectDeep`

-## extra query methods

-Queries have all the methods as in node-sql, plus the additional methods:
+## writing queries

+See [node-sql-examples](http://node-sql-examples.github.io/) for searchable list of example SQL queries.

+## executing queries and selecting complex structures:

+Once a query is built, you can use the following methods:

 * exec(function(err, rows)) - executes the query and calls the callback with an array of rows